ceers/ceers-nircam/README.md

 parallel using a distributed computing system.
 These scripts provide one command per line.

-The scripts assume input directory called `uncals` (for stage 1 processing only) and all processed outputs are saved in a directory called `calibrated`.
+The scripts assume an input directory called `uncals` (for stage 1 processing only) and all processed outputs are saved in a directory called `calibrated`.
 The READMEs for each Pipeline stage describe how the I/O paths and filenames can be changed in each reduction script.